|

 car's tank for free.
 That is one of the reasons

-that large mercury vapor lights that came on at
+that large mercury vapor lights came on at

 sundown became so popular on farms.